♪ ♫ ♪ ♫

-We decided that I would stay home, getting organized in our home this week as we are having company over the weekend.
+We decided that I would stay home from David's Garden Seeds®, getting organized in our home this week as we are having company over the weekend.
 We have been so busy with filling orders, that I haven't folded laundry in weeks.
 Everything is a mess in every room and there are boxes I still have not unpacked from last fall when we moved in.

 Today the new babies are just five days old and continue to jam up the water supply with cedar shavings so they cannot drink.
 They are also filling their little feeder holes with cedar shavings.
 I guess it is true that chickens are not all that smart.
 But they sure are cute.
 Their feathers are coming in on their little wings.
 The cardboard box won't work for much longer.
 There are 26 of them and they are growing so quickly.
 I noticed they are much taller than they were last Thursday when we brought them home.